 * * *

-I’ve been doing this list since 2006.
+I’ve been doing a year-end summary of my reading since 2006.
 You can read them all here.

 I hope you read widely and adventurously, but more importantly, I hope you read what you want to read!
 Life is short and time is precious, and any book that doesn’t have you turning the pages is not the book for you right now.